The Rescue Ranch Foster Program

 What kind of dogs need foster homes?

-- Neglected or abused dogs need extra TLC.
+- Neglected or abused dogs needing extra TLC.

 - Injured dogs and/or those recovering from surgery.

-- Dogs suffering from “shelter stress” who need of a calm home environment.
+- Dogs suffering from “shelter stress” who need a calm home environment.

-- Puppies and young dogs need to experience what it means to live in home, and when they are very young the shelter ebvironment is too stressfor them.
+- Puppies and young dogs who need to experience what it means to live in home.

 - Puppies too young and/or immature to be adopted.